Skip to main content

 Written by Adam

-If my small business paid independent contractors or other businesses using PayPal or a credit card, must we send them a 1099-MISC form for federal income tax purposes?
+I paid independent contractors and other business using PayPal or a credit card.
+Should I send them the Form 1099-MISC for federal income tax purposes?

 Form 1099-K

-Payments made with a credit card or payment card and certain other types of payments, including third party network transactions, must be reported on Form 1099-K by the payment settlement entity under section 6050W and are not subject to reporting on Form 1099-MISC.
+Under IRS Section 6050W, payments made via credit cards or third-party payment networks must be reported on Form 1099-K by the payment settlement entity.
+These payments are not subject to reporting on the 1099-MISC form.

 Did this answer your question?